National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Where is the Water?

-When the ancient people of the Sonoran Desert lived here hundreds of years ago, there was more surface water available to help them survive than what we have today.
+When the ancestral people of the Sonoran Desert lived here hundreds of years ago, there was more surface water available to help them survive than what we have today.
 Most of the major rivers in Arizona ran all year round.
 The fish in these rivers provided food, and along the river beds were riparian areas where many useful water-loving plants like reeds, grasses, and cottonwood trees grew.

 Queen Creek flowing in Arnette Canyon, Arizona